 Experiment groups in Uncountable are containers that organize related experiments without creating new projects or subprojects.

-Groups are especially useful when experiments are run in batches—such as daily production runs, weekly trials, or multi-plate screening requests.
+Groups are especially useful when experiments are run in batches (daily production runs, weekly trials, multi-plate screening, etc.).
 Using groups makes it easier to:

 - Collapse related experiments into a single row on dashboards for a cleaner view.